gaytrisran03/PDF-QueryMaster/README.md

 ## Dependencies and Installation
 ----------------------------
-To install and use the MultiPDF Chat App, please follow these steps:
+To install and use the PDF-QueryMaster App, please follow these steps:

 1. Clone the repository to your local machine.